 Program Governance is the fundamental aspect of the discipline that creates both the structure and practices to guide the Program and provide senior-level leadership, oversight, and control.
 Strategically, it encompasses the relationship between the oversight effort and the enterprise's overall business direction.
 It also encompasses all the decision-making roles and responsibilities involved in executing the Program effort.

-Honeywell and Microsoft will jointly confirm the Program Governance during the Initiate Phase of the Program
+Customer and Microsoft will jointly confirm the Program Governance during the Initiate Phase of the Program

 Executive Steering Committee

-The Program Sponsor and Executive Steering Committee provides overall Honeywell managerial oversight and strategic direction setting for this Program.
+The Program Sponsor and Executive Steering Committee provides overall Customer managerial oversight and strategic direction setting for this Program.
 The Steering Committee is responsible for providing guidance and removing barriers for the Project Team and assists with progressing the Program forward by supplying resources and directional feedback.
 The Executive Steering Committee will consist of key executive business and/or IT sponsors.

-The Executive Steering Committee guides the Program, confirms solution benefits for Honeywell, and provides a roadmap for the future.
-This committee consists of key stakeholders from Honeywell and Microsoft; with senior management from Honeywell providing committee oversight and direction.
+The Executive Steering Committee guides the Program, confirms solution benefits for Customer, and provides a roadmap for the future.
+This committee consists of key stakeholders from Customer and Microsoft; with senior management from Customer providing committee oversight and direction.
 The committee is formed at the onset of the Program, and members arbitrate Program issues that are escalated to them, approve Change Requests, and lead the strategic direction of the Program.

 The Executive Steering Committee is responsible for the following: